Early fire detection is critical to stop bushfires before they cause widespread devastation.

 exci detects wildfires automatically within minutes after ignition using camera and satellite data analysed by powerful machine learning algorithms

-exci has been successfully implemented in a large-scale proof of concept in California and in commercial deployments in Australia.
+exci has successfully demonstrated its capabilities through large-scale deployments in California and in Australia.

 exci has limitless scalability without negative consequences on the accuracy or speed of detections.